t288matt/vatpac-stats/README.md

 - **Used directly** by the geographic boundary filter
 - **No maintenance required** - this is a reference data file

-**Note**: Both files are located in the `airspace_sector_data/` directory and are automatically loaded by the geographic boundary filter system.
+**Note**: All files are located in the `airspace_sector_data/` directory and the processed sector boundaries are automatically generated from the simplified hierarchy approach.

 ## 🚨 Troubleshooting